opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_14/report.md

 26     The second preliminary issue arises from the process of the accounts being taken on a wilful default basis.
 Counsel agreed when they appeared before me at the pre-trial conference (“JPTC”) that the order of witnesses would be reversed for the taking of the accounts, as the basis for the account was that of wilful default and the Brothers were fiduciaries who would possess direct knowledge of the accounts’ administration.
 After the Brothers’ case closed, the Sisters decided not to give evidence, choosing to rely on the admissions that had been made by the Brothers in cross-examination.

 27     The Brothers contend that the effect of the Sisters’ decision to not give evidence is threefold.
 First, that the Sisters cannot dispute the Brothers’ version of events.
-Secondly, that adverse inferences should be drawn against the Sisters under s 116(_g_) of the Evidence Act (Cap 97, 1997 Rev Ed) (“EA”).[\[note: 33\]](#Ftn_33) Thirdly, that there cannot be any finding that the Brothers were in breach of their fiduciary duties, because there was no evidence to demonstrate so.[\[note: 34\]](#Ftn_34)
+Secondly, that adverse inferences should be drawn against the Sisters under s 116(_g_) of the Evidence Act (Cap 97, 1997 Rev Ed) (“EA”).[^33] Thirdly, that there cannot be any finding that the Brothers were in breach of their fiduciary duties, because there was no evidence to demonstrate so.[^34]

 28     There appears to be some misunderstanding of the course of events.
 The accounts were ordered to be taken on a wilful default basis because the Sisters were able, on a summary basis, to establish failure on the part of the Brothers to exercise the requisite standard of care.
 This was the effect of the hearing on 10 April 2017, from which the Brothers did not appeal.
 In the brief oral grounds given at the time of judgment, I highlighted at least two breaches of fiduciary duties.
 The first was the failure on the part of the Brothers to furnish any form of account for some 19 years.
 The second was the failure to distribute or deal with the shares in the Companies.
 Putting the Brothers’ case at its highest at the point that summary judgment was given, they ought to have turned their attention to the general devise once they had dealt with the pecuniary legacies to the Half-Siblings in October 2004.